Sandalorian/vagrant_machines/ActiveDirectory/Windows-2016-std/README.md

 DOMAIN | "example.com" | AD Domain that will be created CREATE_KEY_TAB | true | Enables or disables keytab creation
-ACS_HOSTNAME | acs1 | The hostname of the server that a keytab is being created for PRIVATE_NETWORK_IP | "192.168.100.25" | Static IP address assigned to private network
+ACS_HOSTNAME | acs1 | The hostname of the server that a keytab is being created for ACS_KEYTAB_PASSWORD | ComplexPassw0rd | The password that is set on the Kerberos enabled AD account PRIVATE_NETWORK_IP | "192.168.100.25" | Static IP address assigned to private network

 ## Acknowledgements